sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 {{< /language-toggle >}}

-The `is_incident` filter applies the following filtering logic:
+The is_incident event filter applies the following filtering logic:

 | status | allow | discard |     |     |     |     |
 | ----- | ----- | ------- | --- | --- | --- | --- |